All Episodes

 Allahu Akbar.

-This guy is Fahad Kharishi is his name, is an Islamic speaker telling the audience that the death penalty to gays and lesbians and subjugation of women are not views held by extremist Muslims, but no, not at all.
+This guy is Fahad Quraishi, is his name, is an Islamic speaker, telling the audience that the death penalty to gays and lesbians and subjugation of women are not views held by extremist Muslims, but no, not at all, but by regular, moderate, every single Muslim agrees.

 And that's the tape right there for your own ears to hear.

-Now, it does kind of highlight a lot of what I have been focused on lately, and that is okay, Hillary Clinton takes money from Saudi Arabia, $25 million for the Clinton Foundation, $10 million for the Clinton Library.
+Now, it does kind of highlight a lot of what I have been focused on lately, and that is, okay, Hillary Clinton takes money from Saudi Arabia, $25 million for the Clinton Foundation, $10 million for the Clinton Library.

-Uh if you're homosexual, you can get the death penalty.
+If you're homosexual, you can get the death penalty.

-She took money, she never criticized them.
+She never criticized them.

 Millions and millions of dollars.